zettajs/zetta/docs/code_reference.md

 ## cloud_client.js

 When using `zetta run` via the CLI, `CloudClient` runs a SPDY server and opens a WebSocket connection for a peering request.
 When run by `Cloud#setup`, the `CloudClient` doesn't appear to be doing much, except setting a correlation ID, which may not be needed.
 Consider altering that functionality.

-## device.js

-Appears to not be in use.

 ## fog_agent.js